xmtp/xmtp-dot-org/docs/tutorials/cli.md

 const stream = await client.conversations.streamAllMessages();
 ```

-Then we will pass that stream to the component with something like
+Then we will pass that stream to the component with something like this:

 ```ts
 render(<MessageStream stream={stream} title={`Streaming all messages`} />);